 The status section may include up to two status labels.
 An icon indicator may be used to compliment a single status label.

 Aligning Content in Object Cell and Object Header

 When the user navigates from an object cell to an object floorplan, it will be helpful if the content remains consistent.
 A general recommendation is to align the title, subtitle, footnote, description, and status in both views.

 Given the limited horizontal space in compact width, the chart and description sections may be placed on separate pages and a page control added to allow the user to navigate between pages by swiping.

-Similar to regular width, if there is no chart section, a description paragraph can instead be included.
-This section again should not exceed four lines, and should only be used when it provides the user with valuable information.
+Similar to regular width, if there is no additional information section, a description paragraph can instead be included.
+This section again should not be too detailed, and should be used only when it provides the user with valuable information.